Nicktrovert/UtilityLib/Documentation/MathUnits.md

 # Conclusion

 The `MathUnits` namespace provides a flexible and comprehensive set of classes and interfaces for working with vectors in both 2D and 3D space.
 The `IVector<T>` interface defines common vector operations, and the `Vector2D`, `Vector3D`, and `Vector4D` classes implement these operations for 2D, 3D, and 4D vectors, respectively.
-The `VectorOperations` class contains additional static methods for performing vector-specific operations.
-These classes can be used in various mathematical and computational scenarios where vector manipulation is required.

 For more detailed usage examples and guidelines, refer to the inline comments in the source code.